It seemed like a simple point to make, and the right time to make it.

 It was my feeling that relatively few people realize those words are there, amid the glories of Thomas Jefferson’s often quoted prose.
 I thought, Okay, my fellow Americans, let’s acknowledge.
 Here’s the link to the essay: “The Damaging Three Words of the Declaration of Independence”.

-I have to say that post is not own best prose and the last sentences I would have edited had I let them simmer a while, but I wanted to get the whole thing to a waiting editor at Huffington Post before the 4th of July weekend started.
+I have to say that post is not my best prose and the last sentences I would have edited had I let them simmer a while, but I wanted to get the whole thing to a waiting editor at Huffington Post before the 4th of July weekend started.

 I mean really fast.
 When did I realize my post wouldn’t be lost in the Huff Post slog?
 When I saw it featured on page one, with a photo of the Declaration.
 When did I realize people were reading it?
 When I kept getting messages that various people were following me on Twitter. (@alisonowings, if you care to join them).
 And when the number of messages went from hundreds to, yes, thousands.